pghvlaans/sbotools/README.md

   * contrib: SCerovec shared a Debian-like sbotool theme
   * Allow for SlackBuilds without specified downloads
     * Thanks to SCerovec for the suggestion.
+  * sbotool: Improve Settings menu readability
+    * Thanks to SCerovec for the feedback.

 #### 4.1.3 - 2025-12-26
   * Build.pm: Retrieve the name of the last package created by a SlackBuild, not the first